AdobeDocs/workfront.es-ES/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/display-skip-logic-form-designer.md

 ## Add formatting logic to a custom form

 Formatting logic highlights a field value when it meets the defined conditions.
+The applied formatting will work on multiple fields at once.

-You can apply formatting logic to all field types, and it will work on multiple fields at once.
+You can apply formatting logic to the following field types: single line text, paragraph, single-select dropdown, multi-select dropdown, external lookup, typeahead, calculated, date, checkbox group, and radio buttons.

 Formatting applied to custom forms is separate from formatting applied to lists and reports.
 For information on report formatting, see [Use conditional formatting in views](/help/quicksilver/reports-and-dashboards/reports/reporting-elements/use-conditional-formatting-views.md).